Whale2333/AutoDropen/README.md

 **Step3**: run the code and choose the images folder.
 Make sure that all the images have same suffix.
 ![](https://github.com/Whale2333/AutoDropen/blob/main/How%20to%20use/Step3.png)

-**Step4**: select where to crop the images.
+**Step4**: crop the images.
 It is necessary to crop out the irrelevant background to improve the accuracy of the contact angle analysis.
+Remerber to retain partial reflection shadows to help the code identify the edge point.
 ![](https://github.com/Whale2333/AutoDropen/blob/main/How%20to%20use/Step4.png)

-**Step5**: The code will continue work until all images have been analyzed and a excel document will be generated.
+**Step5**: The code will continue work until all images have been analyzed, then a excel document will be generated.
 ![](https://github.com/Whale2333/AutoDropen/blob/main/How%20to%20use/Step5.png)